qwertie/loyc.net/_posts/2019-12-15-unum-posits.md

 The idea was to get an accurate picture of the result of any given numeric calculation.
 It involved a variable-size number format that would sometimes be enlarged during calculations to an extent necessary to accurately describe a range (or set of ranges) of values in which the correct answer to a computation on real numbers might lie.

-The details are complicated, but the result is awesome: the unum can tell you how much "rounding error" has happened, and it can give you a tightly-bounded range (or multiple ranges) of values in which the mathematically perfect answer _must_ lie.
+The details are complicated, but the result is awesome: the unum can tell you how much "rounding error" has happened, and it can give you a (usually) tightly-bounded range of values in which the mathematically perfect answer _must_ lie.
 And if you need more accuracy, you can always get more in exchange for slower computations.
 In science, and sometimes engineering, you want to make sure you don't get bad answers because of rounding errors _you can't quantify_, so unums can sometimes offer big benefits, or at least let you sleep a little better knowing you've got an accurate answer to your calculation.
 However, the original unum was a variable-size format with multiple variable-size parts, and it would be challenging to work with those numbers efficiently, whether it be in software or in hardware.

-But the author, John Gustafson, didn't stop there - he went on to develop another version of the idea called "type-II unums", which was elegant but required potentially huge lookup tables to implement in practice, and then "type-III unums" which I'll briefly talk about today.
+But the author, John Gustafson, didn't stop there - he went on to develop another version of the idea called "type-II unums", which was elegant but required potentially huge lookup tables to implement in practice, and then "type-III unums" which I'll teach you about today.

 ### Fixed point ###